crossplane/crossplane/design/design-doc-composition-functions.md

 ## Proposal

-This document proposes that a new `functions` array be added to the existing `Composition` type.
+This document proposes that a new `pipeline` array of Function calls be added to the existing `Composition` type.
 This array of Functions would be called either instead of or in addition to the existing `resources` array in order to determine how an XR should be composed.
 The array of Functions acts as a pipeline; the output of each Function is passed as the input to the next.
-The output of the final Function tells Crossplane what must be done to reconcile the XR.
+The output of the final Function call tells Crossplane what must be done to reconcile the XR.

 ```yaml
 apiVersion: apiextensions.crossplane.io/v2alpha1